Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

         There is no additional charge for Elastic Beanstalk; you pay for only the AWS resources needed to store and run your applications.

 ###	Introduction to Amazon EC2
+In this section, we will be introduced to Amazon EC2, a cloud computing service.
+Amazon EC2 is a web service that provides resizable compute capacity in the cloud at affordable costs all around the world.